bochia/BrandonOchiaDotCom/README.md

 * [] Refactor Update and save method for BaseRepository to use the best practices.
 * [] Repos shouldn't be using DataContext in the constructor.
 Need to be using an Interface.
 * [] Add upsert method to the repository.
+* [] Add defensive code to generic repository.
+* [] Add logging to each of the layers.
+Needs to be everywhere.